Stephan Andersen

-Stephan Maigaard Andersen (born 26 November 1981) is a Danish professional football player, who plays as a goalkeeper for VB 1968.
+Stephan Maigaard Andersen (born 26 November 1981) is a Danish former professional football player, who played as a goalkeeper.
 He was a full international for the Denmark national team and was chosen to represent his country at UEFA Euro 2004, the 2010 FIFA World Cup and UEFA Euro 2012.

 Club career

 Early years

 Starting his career at the youth teams of Hvidovre IF, he moved youth setup of multiple Danish champions Brøndby IF.
 When he was no longer seen as a long-term prospect for the Brøndby goalkeeping position, he left Brøndby in the winter 1999, to rejoin Hvidovre.
 Andersen made his senior debut for Hvidovre IF in the lower league Danish 1st Division, and was recognized as a big talent.

 AB

 In March 2002, Hvidovre owner, and professional goalkeeper, Peter Schmeichel chose to end his engagement in the club.
 Hvidovre actively sought to off-load Andersen, one of two professional players in the squad.
 He was initially wanted by a number of clubs in English football, including Schmeichel's club Aston Villa and Sunderland, the club of Danish international goalkeeper Thomas Sørensen.
 Sunderland opted to buy Norwegian international goalkeeper Thomas Myhre instead, and no other foreign offers materialized.
 Andersen moved to Akademisk Boldklub (AB) in the top-flight Danish Superliga championship in August 2002.